robinmetral/website/pages/notes/retribution.md

 ---
 title: Retribution
-categories: ['{name: other}']
+categories:
+  - name: other
-publishDate: 2023-06-07
+publishDate: "2023-06-07"
-template: /templates/page.html
+template: "/templates/page.html"
-buildScript: /scripts/processNote.js
+buildScript: "/scripts/processNote.js"
 ---

 Woken up at 5 by a mosquito in the room